hacks-guide/Guide_Panda/_pages/Home.md

 [**Homebrew**](https://en.wikipedia.org/wiki/List_of_homebrew_video_games) usually refers to software that is not authorized by Nintendo.
 It allows you to run homebrew games, tools like save editing and backup, and emulators for various older systems.

-In most cases, running homebrew on your console is 100% free using just the Internet Browser.
+In most cases, running homebrew on your console is 100% free using just a DS flashcart.
 There are also various other exploits in commercial games to get homebrew running.

 ## What is Custom Firmware?

 **Custom Firmware** ("CFW") enables you to use more advanced hacks that userland homebrew can't easily do.
 For instance, signature patches let you install unsigned titles that appear right on your HOME Menu.

-CFW can be easily set up on any console and version
+CFW can be easily set up on any dev console and version

 ## What does this guide install?